-Charles Bridge Tower – also called Old Town Bridge Tower – isn’t on the radar of most Prague tourists, but it’s a worthwhile experience, and views from the top are phenomenal!
-I climbed the tower yesterday and only saw a handful of other people along the way.
+Climbing Charles Bridge Tower – also called Old Town Bridge Tower – isn’t on the radar of most tourists, but it’s a worthwhile experience, and views of Prague from the top are phenomenal!
+I climbed the medieval tower yesterday and only saw a handful of other people along the way.
 Without question, I can see why people didn’t like being “sent to the dreaded tower“!!!

 The climb is through a dim, dungeon-like stone passageway that seems endless as you climb to the top.
-On the way, there are several stopping points with views, art, and statues.
-For these places, there is an entry fee of 100 Czech korunas (about $4).
+On the way, there are stopping points with views, art, and statues.
+For these places, there’s an entry fee of 100 Czech korunas (about $4).
 The narrow tower corridor is mildly claustrophobic.
-Depending on how fast you climb, tt can be a mini cardio workout.
-For the last few days the weather has been warm (80s), so I broke a sweat on the way up the tower.
+Depending on how fast you climb, it’s a mini cardio workout.
+For the last few days the weather has been warm (80s), so even with a slow pace, I broke a sweat on the way up the tower.

 “This strange statue probably shows a tower warden.
 Having been made as late as the first half of the 15th century, it’s the tower’s most peculiar statue.
-The pedestal is the Roman column capital but turned upside down!
+The pedestal is the Roman column capital turned upside down!
 The figure gives no dignified impression, rather contrariwise.
-We can see an old man, apparently drunk, dressed in a strange cloak, Gothic shoes, with a knife and key tucked in his waist.
-He lifts his cloak with his left hand, perhaps to relieve himself or to make an impolite gesture to all the beauty and audience below him?
+We see an old man, apparently drunk and dressed in Gothic shoes and a strange cloak with a knife and key tucked in his waist.
+He lifts his cloak with his left hand, perhaps to relieve himself or make an impolite gesture to all the beauty and audience below him?
 And what was the creature on his back putting into his head?
-Was it a demon-intriguer, an imp, or a monkey, the symbol of debauchery?
-What was the meaning of this figure?
-What if it is secretly mocking all the great symbols around or those (you) who have so arduously climbed to the top of the tower?”
+Was it a demon-intriguer, an imp, a monkey, or the symbol of debauchery?
+What’s the meaning of this figure?
+What if it’s secretly mocking all the great symbols around or those (you) who have so arduously climbed to the top of the tower?”